 Photography without a camera objective

-To be able to perform photography without a camera lens, a projection eyepiece (projective) or special photo-eyepiece is required with which the image is projected onto the sensor.
-This applies to microscope objectives with finite mechanical tube length.
+To be able to perform photography without a camera lens, a projection eyepiece (projective) or special photo-eyepiece is required that corrects the residual errors in the image from the objective and with which the image is projected onto the sensor.
+This applies to most objectives that are calculated for a finite mechanical tube length.
 However, good projectives are hard to find and sometimes they can be quite expensive.
 A normal eyepiece can also function as a projective when it is placed a few mm higher in the photo-tube than it is supposed to be, so it is raised.
 The use of a normal observational eyepiece as a projective gives varying results for the different manufacturers, varying from good to bad.
 It is important that a compensating eyepiece is used, also for the low power achromats.
 Raising an ordinary eyepiece in the tube increases the mechanical tube length of the system, which can lead to aberrations.
 Yet this is by no means always the case.
 In my experience, images that were made without a camera lens sometimes have a bit more contrast.
 This makes sense because there is less glass in the optical pathway, which will result in fewer light reflections.
 I also like this simpler setup a lot more.
 In this section I will describe some experiences I have with eyepieces that can be used quite satisfactory as a projection eyepiece.

 When optimizing a camera setup, it is important to use an adapter that makes it possible to vary the distance between the eyepiece and the camera sensor.
 The ultimate goal is to get the image the camera sees more or less simultaneously in focus with the visual image: the setup is then parfocal.
 A very good adapter that can be found on the second-hand market is the Exakta Ihagee microscope adapter.
 I think this is one of the best adapters around for connecting a camera to a microscope.
 This part is very solidly build and it was produced in Dresden.
 It ensures a very tight connection with no play.